Our story

 We are guided by nine investment principles:

-4. Competition: We support a range of content and entities, both to encourage multiple views and voices, and to encourage competition for the best ideas.
-We expect commissioning platforms to show a sustained commitment to New Zealand identity and culture.
+4. Competition: We will support a range of content and creators, both to encourage multiple views and voices, and to encourage competition for the best ideas.

-7. Leverage: We prioritise content and entities that attract other investment (for market validation and to help offset the cost to the taxpayer), and which can leverage others aspects of our work ( eg. which intend to commission or license NZ music.)
+7. Leverage: We will invest in content and entities that attract third-party investment (for market validation and to help offset the cost to the taxpayer).
+Furthermore, we will strive to leverage other aspects of our mahi, such as opportunities to fund content that brings together local screen and music goals and partnering with other funding agencies where possible.

-8. Capability: We prefer content and entities run or supported by capable partners.
-This means we can monitor efficiently, balancing robust accountability for public funds with a minimum of red tape.
-Investment support for unsupported start-ups will be unlikely.
+8. Capability: We will give preference to content, creators and entities that are run or supported by capable partners.
+This approach enables efficient monitoring while maintaining robust accountability for public funds with minimal red tape.
+It is unlikely that investment support will be extended to unsupported start-ups.

-9. Fairness: We require accurate, reliable information from applicants to ensure good decision-making in a contestable environment.
+9. Fairness: We will require accurate, reliable information from all applicants to ensure fair and good decision-making in a contestable environment.

 Funding decisions for projects seeking $1m or under are made by a Staff Investment Committee.
 Projects seeking over $1m are determined by the Board.